MervanA/work-addons/README.md

 contact MervanA@git for questions.

-###everything is as is and is your responsibility for using it as such
+### everything is as is and it is your responsibility for using it as such